Their Investing ‘Strategies’ And How It’s The Exact Opposite Of How You Build Lasting Wealth

-Automatic Appreciation on the other hand is unlimited.
+Automatic Appreciation, on the other hand, is unlimited.
 It applies to any man, woman or child who owns or controls real estate.

 It’s really important you understand the difference…

-Forced appreciation is where you build an acquisitions funnel to find motivated or un-informed sellers.
+Forced appreciation is where you build acquisitions funnel to find motivated or un-informed sellers.
 You cast a wide net, filter potential deals and try to buy properties below market.
 Once you have them tied up or purchased, you try to add value through things like rehabbing and marketing.

 You “force” the appreciation and profits through your hard work and special skills.
-It’s what most real estate investing books and guru home study course have been teaching for the last 30 years… tactics like pre-foreclosures, wholesaling, subject-to’s, probate, tax deeds, rehabbing, etc. etc.
+It’s what most real estate investing books and guru home study courses have been teaching for the last 30 years… tactics like pre-foreclosures, wholesaling, subject-to’s, probate, tax deeds, rehabbing, etc. etc.

 There’s nothing wrong – or hard – about buying properties below market; it just takes time and money.
 It’s a job.
 You stop doing it, your income stops.
 It’s Transactional Income, not wealth building.

 I’m going to go a step further, and say GENERALLY these forced appreciation strategies aren’t even profitable unless your tactics are in synch with your local market cycle.

 Remember that big, successful Tampa FL wholesaler who lost just about everything when the market tanked?
 He did great when the market was appreciating, but got clobbered when the market went downhill.

 Remember those other forced appreciation strategies mentioned in the beginning?
 Subject-to’s, pre-construction and lease options… they only work in appreciating markets too… and they can drive you to bankruptcy in falling markets.